 Universal electric and magnetic fields analyzer system

 "Near-field probing is often used to measure the electric and magnetic fields above a printed circuit board (PCB) or integrated circuits (IC) chip in order to identify the sources and coupling paths of an electromagnetic interference (EMI) problem.
 A wideband universal field analyzer was designed, built and tested in this thesis.
 The system is able to provide fast field scanning over a wide frequency range in lieu of its capabilities to measure multiple field components using a single probe design.
 Central to the system operation is the phase-shifting concept that provides wideband and widerange phase-shifting.
 The complete universal field analyzer would consist of the probe and the electronics system.
-This thesis would focus on the realization of the electronics system"--Abstract, leaf iii.
+This thesis would focus on the realization of the electronics system"--Abstract, page iii.

 Beetner, Daryl G.